What is the CONCATENATE Function?

-When combining values from multiple cells, we must take some effort as this function does not accept arrays and requires a single cell reference in each argument.
+When combining values from multiple cells, we must make some effort, as this function does not accept arrays and requires a single cell reference in each argument.

 So we need to use formula =CONCATENATE(B1, B2, B3, B4) or =B1 & B2 & B3 & B4.

-Let’s see how to do this quickly using TRANSPOSE function.
+Let’s see how to do this quickly using the TRANSPOSE function.
 Suppose there are 78 cells that need to be concatenated.
-In such scenario, we need to:
+In such a scenario, we need to:

 - Select the cell where we want to output the concatenated range.
 D1 in our example.

 - Then enter the TRANSPOSE formula in that cell, =TRANSPOSE(A1:A78).

 - Now in the formula bar, press F9 to replace the formula with calculated values.